-The 2012 EU-India Summit discussed possible ways to facilitate mobility - a recurring Indian request - in parallel with preventing and combating irregular migration.
+The 2012 EU-India Summit discussed possible ways to facilitate mobility - a recurring Indian request in parallel with preventing and combating irregular migration.
 A Common Agenda on Migration and Mobility (CAMM) was signed and subsequently endorsed at the 2016 EU-India Summit.
 CAMM implementation is referred to in the EU-India Agenda for Action-2020, also endorsed at 2016 Summit as well as in the EU-India Roadmap 2025, endorsed at the 2020 EU-India Summit.
 The EU-India Leaders' Meeting in Porto on 8 May 2021 confirmed the commitment for close and comprehensive cooperation from both sides on all pillars of the CAMM and the continued engagement under the High-Level Dialogue on Migration and Mobility.
+A project implemented by ILO and ICMPD supported the CAMM/HLDMM from 2017 to 2022; a second phase is expected to be launched in Q4 2023.